sergiopvilar/rathena-market-api/README.md

 #### [GET] /selling
 Retrieve all vendings in the server

+#### [GET] /selling/:item_id
+Retrieve all vendings who were selling the respective item.

 #### [GET] /buying
 Retrieve all Buying Stores in the server

 #### [GET] /buying/:item_id
 Retrieve all Buying Stores who were buying the respective item.
-Returns also the desired item amount and price.

 #### [GET] /merchant/:character
 Retrieve the current store for the character, vending or buying store.